Sayuksh/Yoga-Assistant/README.md

 ## Yoga

-<b>Yoga </b> is a great form of exercise and has benefits like improving flexibility and strength, reducing stress and anxiety.
-Research has also found that yoga can help improve metabolism, heart rate and respiration.
-Good posture should keep your body aligned.
-But due to lack of knowledge about correct posture of yoga people suffer from acute pain and long-standing chronic problems, say doctors.
-So we built an app which can assist and guide a user properly and correctly while he/she is performing a particular Yoga Asana through an AI assistant.
-It guides the user to perform an Asana correctly in the right posture through an AI voice assistant and shows the accurate data of a user for the Asana he/she will be doing in the form of graphs and charts.
+<b>Yoga </b>  offers benefits like improved flexibility, strength, and reduced stress, but incorrect posture can lead to pain or long-term issues.
+Our AI-powered app guides users in real-time with a voice assistant, ensuring correct posture and tracking performance through clear graphs and charts.

+# 🧘 AI-Powered Yoga Assistant

+An intelligent yoga companion that guides users to perform Asanas correctly using real-time AI feedback via webcam, while tracking progress and boosting consistency through rewards and analytics.

-## Features
+## 🔑 Features

-🧘It will guide the user to perform an Asana correctly in the right posture through an AI voice assistant through webcam live. <br>
+- 🎙️ **AI Voice Assistant + Webcam Integration**
+  Provides real-time guidance to help users maintain the correct posture during each Asana.

+- ⏱️ **Pose Hold Timer**
-🧘 A counter will also be provided to check for how long a user can hold a specific pose.<br>
+  Tracks how long a user holds a pose to evaluate endurance and performance.

-🧘 On the basis of the counter time the user will be rewarded with daily coins.<br>
-🧘 Keep a track of time a user invests to the app  and will provide proper representable charts for the same.<br>
-🧘Shows the accuracy data of a user for the Asana he/she will be doing in the form of graphs and charts.<br>
-🧘It will have an fascinating interface which will inspire people to be consistent with this activity.<br>
+- 💰 **Reward System**
+  Users earn daily coins based on the time spent and consistency in practice.

+- 📊 **Time Tracking & Progress Charts**
+  Monitors overall usage and visualizes progress with representable charts.

+- 📈 **Asana Accuracy Analytics**
+  Shows detailed performance data through live graphs and statistics.

+- 🎨 **Motivating User Interface**
+  A visually engaging interface that encourages daily practice.

+- 🤝 **Future Scope: Social Yoga Battles**
-🧘For the future scope, user will be able to invite his/her friends for some cool yoga battles. <br>
+  Users will be able to invite friends for fun and interactive yoga challenges.

-## Uses
+## 🚀 Use Cases

-🌟Can be used by people who live alone and don’t want to compromise their health <br>
-🌟Increase consistency because of the rewarding nature of the app <br>
-🌟It could be used to build some Yoga learning zones<be>
+- 🏠 **Solo Practitioners**
+  Ideal for individuals who practice yoga alone and want guided support.

+- 🔁 **Consistency Boost**
+  The reward system encourages users to maintain a regular routine.

+- 🧘‍♂️ **Community Building**
+  Potential to evolve into yoga learning zones and social wellness hubs.

 <h1 align="center">
 <img src =yoga%20pose.png>